shravni21/cc_editor/README.md

+## Steps:

+> To use the extension, follow these steps:

-# Install dependencies with "npm i" command
+- Install dependencies with npm i command

-# Run socket.io backend with nodemon server.js
+- nodemon server.js

-# Run frontedn with "react-scripts start",
+- react-scripts start